Skin gambling: Gambling

 These sites have created a type of black market around Global Offensive skins, generally unregulated by Valve.
 The exact monetary values processed by these skin gambling sites are difficult to measure because of the opaqueness of the ownership.
 Eilers and Narus estimated that $2.3 billion in skins was used to bet on esports in 2015, $5 billion in 2016, and projected that over $20 billion in skins would be gambled by 2020 if the market was left unchecked.
 Of the $5 billion in skins during 2016, Eilers and Narus estimated that only $2 billion were used for esport betting, while the rest was used on traditional games of chance.
 Some individuals are estimated to have a cumulative worth of tens of millions of dollars of skins in their inventories.
 The effect of Global Offensive gambling is estimated by Esports Betting Report as an "eight figure" number that feeds the overall area of professional esports as the result of viewership and promotions related to the skin gambling.

 Several factors led to concerns about the Global Offensive skins market and gambling.
 The skin gambling mechanisms work toward those predisposed to gambling because of the ready availability of, and ability to acquire, skins within the game, and can yield great rewards, according to UCLA's co-director of gambling studies, Timothy Wayne Fong.
 This is particularly true for younger players, who constitute a substantial portion of the Global Offensive player base, and who may also be encouraged through peer pressure to obtain unique skins to show off to their friends.
 According to a 2022 study, for young people aged 12-17, participating in esports activities was associated with engagement in esports betting.
 After controlling for recent monetary gambling, recent esports gamblers were over three times more likely to meet criteria for at-risk/problem gambling.

 With the pressure applied to skin-gambling websites in 2016, some have moved to use skins as part of a cryptocurrency called "Skincoin", which was launched in June 2017.
 Skincoin, backed by Ethereum, allows users on the gambling websites to trade skins for Skincoin, which then can be used for gambling or purchasing skins.
 Other sites arose in 2017 that would allow users to obtain skins for doing "free" tasks, such as watching ads or advertising these sites through other games.
 These free skin sites do not have gambling aspects in order that they may appear legal, but users can subsequently take these skins into other gambling sites.

+Due to more attention to issues like skin gambling and loot boxes coming under governmental regulations, the market activity of skin trading and gambling weakened by 2020.
+In 2023, Valve announced it would be releasing Counter-Strike 2, which led to newfound activity in the skin gambling market.
+One gun skin sold for more than $400,000 in April 2023.